All Episodes

 What's the name of it?

-But our current situation is that Kamala Harris drained the bank account of the Democrats, leaving them with very little.
+So, correct me if I'm wrong, but our current situation is that Kamala Harris drained the bank account of the Democrats, leaving them with very little.

 And then the big donors have all sewed their pockets shut because they're not seeing anything coming from the Democrats that looks promising.

-So there's nothing really to give money to.
+So, there's nothing really to give money to.

-So boy, when the Democrats collapse, they really collapse.
+So, boy, when the Democrats collapse, they really collapse.

 We're going to find out how important money is for getting elected.